 Knowledge management and protection

 The project consortium will manage IPR according to the Consortium Agreement.
-The Consortium Agreement will define all the issues regarding the IPRs, confidentiality, know-how, rights on exploitation, the rights of the each individual’s rights and obligations, which will be signed by all partners at the beginning of the project.
+The Consortium Agreement (CA) will define all the issues regarding the IPRs, confidentiality, know-how, rights on exploitation, the rights of the each individual’s rights and obligations, which will be signed by all partners at the beginning of the project.
 This will cover issues such as use of results and background to ensure fair and open access to results and required components during the project and for exploitation.
 The main purpose of the CA is to complement the legal framework set up by the EC Grant Agreement for the project, in order to minimise conflict potential within the consortium and to provide the legal paths to solutions, should such conflicts arise.
 The CA will make possible for all partners to carry out their project work whenever it is dependent on transfer of knowledge from other partners, whether this is project results or background knowledge.
 When requested, the CA will protect the legitimate IP interests of all partners by explicitly limiting the rights to background knowledge on a need to use basis.
 Where relevant, the strategic management of these rights will allow us, collectively and individually, to improve our chances in successfully pursuing market opportunities arising from the project's results.
 The management of projects results exploitation, including protection of background knowledge and results will be under the combined responsibilities of the Administrative and Finance Coordinator supported by the Collaboration Board.

 Main IPR Management provisions